-During 2019, each of our current directors attended 100% of the Board of Directors' meetings and committee meetings on which he or she served during his or her elected term.
-Additional information regarding the nominees for election is provided under Agenda Item 5.
+During 2020, each of our current directors attended 100% of the Board of Directors' meetings and committee meetings on which he or she served during his or her elected term, except for Mr. Mohn, whose attendance at one Board Meeting was excused due to a potential conflict of interest associated with his ownership of debt securities issued by a subsidiary of the Company, as further described in this proxy statement.

-Transocean 2020 v Proxy Statement
+Transocean 2021 viii Proxy Statement